End Election Buying

 - Make general election day a holiday; move primary election day to a Saturday or West Virginia Day

 - Put forward proposals that permit Ranked Choice Voting and Fusion Voting.
 This will allow people to vote third party without “throwing away their vote”

 - Repeal the Voter ID law, and implement and expand automatic voter registration

 - Establish an accessible, fact-checked, on-line voter guide.
 This will include print, audio, and braille versions available in libraries.

-- End gerrymandering.
 Establish a non-partisan office to draw the lines for electoral districts moving forward.